gjh-ustc0311/vanna/docs/api/chat_sse.md

 `<vanna-chat>` uses SSE first.
 It uses polling only when SSE fails before a valid payload is received; progress counts as a valid payload, so a request that has begun is never replayed through polling.
+Heartbeat comments do not count as valid payloads, so heartbeat-only EOF still permits polling fallback.
 The latest progress message replaces one local status and is cleared on `[DONE]` or failure.
 Unknown component types, unknown progress stages and malformed envelopes fail closed.

 The client generates one Request ID per logical turn.
 An SSE-to-Poll fallback reuses that Request ID but creates a new Trace ID.
 This correlation behavior is not an